knoeai/English-Subtitles-The-Boss-KDrama-1999/README.md

 (https://en.namu.wiki/w/%EA%B9%80%EC%B6%98%EC%82%BC)

 The older I get, the more I enjoy reading about history and non-fictional accounts.
 This was a surprise and made this subtitle project more salient.

+---

+## ⚖️ Copyright & Usage

+> **PTT (Precise Translation Timing)** is a proprietary method created by `knoe.ai`.
+> All original code, timing logic, and documentation are © 2025 by `knoe.ai`.
+> The PTT workflow and subtitle creation process are **private and copyrighted**.
+> Unauthorized reproduction, reverse-engineering, or commercial use of this system without written permission is strictly prohibited.